RetroDECK/ES-DE/ANDROID.md

 ### Fake-08

 This RetroArch core is a good port of the official PICO-8 game engine which does not exist on Android.
 It's not shipped with RetroArch by default though so you need to manually install it.
-After download you'll need to place the core inside's RetroArch's downloads directory and then install it from the RetroArch app.
-You must use the 64-bit version with the filename `libfake08-arm64.so`.
-Details on how to manually install cores in RetroArch can be found on the Internet.
+After downloading it you'll need to place the core inside's RetroArch's downloads directory and then install it from the RetroArch app.

+You must use the 64-bit version with the filename `libfake08-arm64.so` and it has to be renamed to `fake08_libretro_android.so` before you install it into RetroArch.
+Details on how to manually install cores in RetroArch can be found on the Internet, but the short version is to use the _Install or Restore a Core_ entry in the _Load Core_ menu.
 Fake-08 can be downloaded from their GitHub site.

 https://github.com/jtothebell/fake-08/releases